Senate Passes Initiative And Referendum

 Once on the ballot, an initiative or referendum would become law if it receives a majority of the votes cast.
 A measure enacted through initiative and referendum could not be repealed or amended by the Legislature for at least two years, and any modifications after that period could only be made with voter approval.
 Measures could be amended or repealed by the voters through the initiative and referendum process at any time.

-Under the proposal, the State Constitution could also be amended through initiative and referendum, but measures to amend the State Constitution could only be voted on during a general election in which State legislators are on the ballot meaning every two years and the measure would also have to be approved by the voters at two such elections.
+Under the proposal, the State Constitution could also be amended through initiative and referendum, but measures to amend the State Constitution could only be voted on during a general election in which State legislators are on the ballot, meaning every two years, and the measure would also have to be approved by the voters at two successive elections.

 The bill also allows for initiative and referendum at the county, city, town or village level.
 To propose any measure at the local level, signatures from at least five percent of the residents in the municipality who voted in the last gubernatorial election would be required.
 A measure would become law if it receives the approval of the majority of voters within the municipality.

-Any amendment to the State Constitution, such as this proposal, must be approved by two separately elected Legislatures and thereafter by a majority of the voters of the State, so if passed again by the next Legislature, it would go before voters in November 2009.
+Any amendment to the State Constitution, such as this proposal, must be approved by two separately elected Legislatures and thereafter by a majority of the voters of the State.